Ferrero SpA: History

 In 1946, Pietro Ferrero, an Italian pastry chef invented a cream of hazelnuts and cocoa, a secret recipe that used nuts to cut down on the more expensive cocoa in a spread derived from gianduja (a typical Turin product), calling it Pasta Gianduja.
 The initial product came in solid loaves wrapped in aluminium foil, which had to be sliced with a knife, and was succeeded by a spreadable version called Supercrema.

 With assistance from his brother Giovanni Ferrero Sr., Pietro Ferrero created his new company to produce and market the initial product.
 Pietro was succeeded by his son Michele Ferrero as chief executive.
 Michele and his wife Maria Franca relaunched his father's recipe as Nutella, which was first sold in 1964.
 They opened production sites and offices abroad, and Nutella eventually became the world's leading chocolate-nut spread brand.
 Ferrero is the world's largest consumer of hazelnuts, buying up 25% of global production in 2014.

 Michele Ferrero later passed the reins of daily management to his own sons, Pietro Jr. and Giovanni Ferrero, grandsons to the founder.
-But in 2011, Pietro Jr. died at the age of 47 after suffering a heart attack while cycling in South Africa.
+However, in 2011, Pietro Jr. died at the age of 47 after suffering a heart attack while cycling in South Africa.
 In 2015, Giovanni Ferrero, grandson of Pietro and son of Michele Ferrero, took the reins as executive chairman and majority owner.
 In September 2017, Lapo Civiletti, a longtime executive at the company, became the first non-family CEO in the history of the company.
 Giovanni Ferrero instead became the executive chairman, focusing on long-term strategy.
 As of July 9, 2024, Giovanni Ferrero was named the wealthiest person in Italy with a net worth of $43.3 billion.

 The company places great emphasis on secrecy, reportedly to guard against industrial espionage.
 It has never held a press conference and does not allow media visits to its plants.
 Ferrero's products are made with machines designed by an in-house engineering department.